Linguistics (specialisation) (MA)

 An academic career

 Graduates interested in pursuing an academic career have gone on to do research internships or to pursue a PhD.
-If you are interested in pursuing an academic career, you can explore the possibility of joining the two-year Research Master's in Linguistics with the programme coordinator.
+If you are interested in pursuing an academic and research career, you can consider applying for the two-year Research Master's in Linguistics.
+Please keep in mind that this programme has additional admission requirements.
+You can explore the possibilities with the programme coordinator.

 Freedom of Choice